lelynn/spookysends/README.md

 ## What it does

 You upload one video of your successful send and one or more short clips where you fell at specific points during earlier attempts.
-The system does not automatically align them in time.
+The system does not automatically align them in time (yet, im working on it).
 Instead, you define the timestamps in the send video where each fail should appear.
 The system then

 - Segments the climber in each fail clip using a YOLO-based AI model
 - Aligns each fail spatially with the send using homography matrices